Blog

 rising blood alcohol defense

-At the Law Offices of Ossie Brown, we’ve represented countless clients in their DUI cases and have experience using the rising blood alcohol defense.
+At the Law Offices of Ossie Brown, we’ve represented countless clients in their DUI cases and have experience using the rising blood alcohol defense for violation of alcohol or liquor laws in Louisiana.
 If you’re facing a potential DUI conviction, contact the Baton Rouge DUI attorneys at the Law Offices of Ossie Brown.
 To schedule a free consultation regarding your Baton Rouge DUI case, call 225-343-1111 today.

 What is Rising Blood Alcohol Concentration?